Oresteia: Agamemnon

-Inside the house a cry is heard; Agamemnon has been stabbed in the bathtub.
-The chorus separate from one another and ramble to themselves, proving their cowardice, when another final cry is heard.
+Inside the house, a cry is heard: Agamemnon has been stabbed in the bathtub.
+The chorus separates from one another and rambles to themselves, proving their cowardice, when another final cry is heard.
 When the doors are finally opened, Clytemnestra is seen standing over the dead bodies of Agamemnon and Cassandra.
 Clytemnestra describes the murder in detail to the chorus, showing no sign of remorse or regret.
-Suddenly the exiled lover of Clytemnestra, Aegisthus, bursts into the palace to take his place next to her.
+Suddenly, the exiled lover of Clytemnestra, Aegisthus, bursts into the palace to take his place next to her.
 Aegisthus proudly states that he devised the plan to murder Agamemnon and claim revenge for his father (the father of Aegisthus, Thyestes, was tricked into eating two of his sons by his brother Atreus, the father of Agamemnon).
-Clytemnestra claims that she and Aegisthus now have all the power and they re-enter the palace with the doors closing behind them.
+Clytemnestra claims that she and Aegisthus now have all the power, and they re-enter the palace with the doors closing behind them.

-Aeschylus’ Agamemnon differs from many other Greek tragedies in the way that it does not have a clear hero.
-When first reading the play, one might assume that Agamemnon is a noble hero returning from war who is murdered by his wife.
-Upon first examination, Agamemnon is the hero of the tragedy and Clytemnestra is the villain.
-However, Aeschylus’ version of Agamemnon does not highlight either Agamemnon or Clytemnestra as the hero or villain.
-Instead, he makes the couple complex and complicated because both have honorable and evil qualities.
-Agamemnon is an esteemed veteran of the Trojan War and is admired by many.
-However, it is made clear that many do not approve of the way he sacrificed his daughter, Iphigenia, to start the Trojan War.
-It is also clear that many citizens resent Agamemnon because they lost their sons and husbands in the war he began.
-Additionally, Clytemnestra is seen as evil for murdering her husband as soon as he returns from war, but in one way she is just trying to avenge her daughter, who Agamemnon murdered.
-Both Agamemnon and Clytemnestra exhibit qualities that make them much more complex, realistic, and complicated than one-dimensional heroes and villains.
-Therefore, Aeschylus’ Agamemnon is compelling because it does not exhibit simple characters with one trait, but instead gives us a complicated set of characters that cannot be forced into one category of heroic or villainous characteristics.
+Like most Greek tragedies, Agamemnon is a morally complex play.
+Agamemnon may be an admired veteran of the Trojan War but it is made clear that many do not approve of the way he sacrificed his daughter, Iphigenia.
+Many citizens resent Agamemnon because they lost their sons and husbands in the war he initiated.
+Similarly, Clytemnestra is both her husband's murderer and her daughter's avenger; Aeschylus continues to explore the fundamental moral quandary of vengeance and "justified" bloodshed in The Libation Bearers and The Eumenides.